kriskowal/kriskowal.com/content/naming-things.md

 But that would be crazy.

-Less crazy than the precedent set for naming operators in Perl.
+Less crazy than the precedent set for naming operators in shell scripts.
 Someday, the JavaScript community will have to establish a protocol for comparison methods.
 I am aware that they will be obligated to follow Java and name the methods like